Frances McKee

-Frances McKee (born 1966) is a Scottish singer and songwriter known best for her work in the Scottish indie band The Vaselines.
+Frances McKee is a Scottish singer and songwriter known best for her work in the Scottish indie band The Vaselines.

 Background

 McKee's involvement with music began as a teenager in the early 1980s when she met Duglas T. Stewart from Bellshill.
 With McKee and his friends Norman Blake and Sean Dickson, Stewart formed a group, known by various outrageous names before settling on The Pretty Flowers.
 The group would play impromptu, happening-style gigs in the local park and at Bellshill's Hattonrigg Hotel.
 McKee became disillusioned with the group shortly after they settled on The Pretty Flowers name and eventually left.
 The group later morphed into the BMX Bandits.

 The Vaselines formed in Glasgow, Scotland in 1986.
 McKee and Eugene Kelly wrote almost all of their material.
 By this time, McKee was beginning to learn how to play guitar, which is why many 80s Vaselines songs only feature certain chords.
 They signed to 53rd and 3rd and following the release of two EPs, Son of a Gun and Dying for It, and their first album, Dum-Dum, in 1989, the band split up.
 Kurt Cobain of Nirvana was a big fan of the band, and covered three of their songs: "Molly's Lips", "Son of a Gun" and "Jesus Wants Me for a Sunbeam".
-He also named his daughter jointly after McKee and Frances Farmer.
+He also named his daughter after her.
 McKee and Kelly briefly reunited in 1990 to play a show supporting Nirvana in Edinburgh in 1990.
 This would be their last performance together until 2006.